TripeeApp/liguetaxi/test/README.md

-### liguetax tests ###
+# liguetaxi tests #

-This directory ctonains additional test suites beyonde unit tests already in [../liguetaxi](../liguetaxi).
-WHereas the unit tests run very quickly (since they don't make any network calls), the tests in this directory hit directly the [Ligue Taxi API]().
+This directory contains additional test suites beyond unit tests.
+Whereas the unit tests run very quickly (since they don't make any network calls), the tests in this directory hit directly the [Ligue Taxi API]().

-The test package are:

 ## integration ##